 By Air.
 The nearest airport is Cochin International Airport which is approximately 52.3 kilometres away from Thrissur.
 Once you land at the airport, you can easily get the local modes of transport to reach the destination.
 The airport is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, and Chennai.
 You can travel with the following airlines via their non-stop flights to Thrissur.

 By Rail.
 The nearest railway station is Thrissur Railway Station.
 The Sree Ruthira Mahakalikavu Temple is just a few minutes away from the railway station.
 Listed below are some direct trains by which you can reach Thrissur.

 By Road.
-The Thrissur has got great road connectivity.
-It is well-linked to its neighboring regions.
-Cities like Kochi (61 km), Kozhikode (95 km), Coimbatore (101km) can be easily reached by roadways.
+Thrissur has great road connectivity and is well-linked to its neighboring regions.
+Cities like Kochi (61km), Kozhikode (95km), and Coimbatore (101km) can be easily reached by roadways.
 Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Thrissur.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 25 February 2020